-As another method to obtain downstream parameters, the MAC may search for (LCH) from distributed R-CPE, which indicates the beginning of the in normal mode.
+As another method to obtain downstream parameters, the MAC may search for a distributed relay zone FCH (DRZ-FCH) transmitted from a distributed scheduling R-CPE, which indicates the beginning of the distributed relay zone of downstream.
 To improve the joining latency, the CPE shall use energy detection to help ascertain about the presence/absence of a distributed scheduling R-CPE in a particular channel.
 If the energy detected is below the detection threshold, the CPE can safely move to the next channel.